tobiaslkj/tobiaslkj.github.io/_posts/homelab/20231230/2023-12-30-home-lab-part-2.md

 	```
 3. Click the `Save` button at the bottom and apply the changes.

-# Configuring Hyper-V for VLANs assignment
+## Configuring Hyper-V for VLANs assignment
 VLAN is achieved by having a tag to each ethernet frame.
 Extracted from [Wikipedia](https://en.wikipedia.org/wiki/Ethernet_frame) below, we can see that there is a *802.1Q tag* with 4 octets for an optional VLAN tag.
-Thus, we will need to configure Hyper-V with the correct VLAN ID tagging.
-We would also need to set the "port" of the switch connected by the VM to be either ***Access*** or ***Trunk*** mode.
+Thus, we will configure the interface of the VM to tag ethernet frames with the correct VLAN ID.
+We would also set the interface mode to be either ***Access*** or ***Trunk*** mode.
 ![Desktop View](/images/homelab/a4b0869f-5bf2-4eda-9d3c-0a9e04564b60.png)

-## Configuring Windows 10 Client VM settings for VLAN
+### Configuring Windows 10 Client VM settings for VLAN
 Start powershell as an administrator on the management host for the next few steps.

 Get our VM names with the following command.
 Note the names of the windows client.
 (If you follow the previous guide, it will be  `Windows 10 (vlan10)` and `Windows 10 (vlan20)`)